habibcomsats/NVFlare/docs/faq.rst

 #.
 What is the difference between the Admin client and the FL client?

-    The :ref:`Admin client <operating_nvflare>` is used to control the state of the server's controller workflow and only interacts with the server.
+    The :ref:`Admin client <operating_flare>` is used to control the state of the server's controller workflow and only interacts with the server.
 FL clients poll the server and perform tasks based on the state of the server.
 The Admin client does not interact directly with FL client.

 #.
 Where does the Admin client run?

-    The :ref:`Admin client <operating_nvflare>` runs as a standalone process, typically on a researcher's workstation or laptop.
+    The :ref:`Admin client <operating_flare>` runs as a standalone process, typically on a researcher's workstation or laptop.

 #.
 What can you do with the Admin client?

-    The :ref:`Admin client <operating_nvflare>` is used to orchestrate the FL study, including starting and stopping server and clients, deploying applications, and managing FL experiments.
+    The :ref:`Admin client <operating_flare>` is used to orchestrate the FL study, including starting and stopping server and clients, deploying applications, and managing FL experiments.

 #.
 Why am I getting an error about my custom files not being found?